 We are a decentralized company divided into regions that function fairly autonomously.
 Coupon acceptance policies vary from region to region and in the case of internet coupons, from store to store.
 I would direct shoppers to contact their local Whole Foods Market store directly to inquire about the coupon policy of that location.

 Thank you for contacting us.
-Winn Dixie does accept online coupons except from the following marketing site: VYRL Marketing – Online Coupons.
+Winn Dixie does accept online coupons.
+Internet coupons must have a scan-able barcode.

 Letter to Retailers – And finally, SmartSource, one of the main sources of on-line coupons, has a Letter to Retailers that you might want to print out if you use their coupons.
 It explains where the coupon came from, why it's legit, and how to ring it up.
 I think this is a phenomenal move in the right direction towards retailers and coupon sources finally recognizing the importance of each other in terms of mutual survival.